HuBeOswaldo/PolicyMatcherAI/README.md

 ## 🎯 Objective

 Develop an AI-driven matching agent capable of:
-- Identifying which policy record (Table A) corresponds to a given transaction or event (Table B)
+- Identifying which policy record (AL3) corresponds to a given transaction (ATM)
 - Improving over time through supervised learning
 - Interacting with internal databases (and future APIs)
 - Operating autonomously in the background with potential for real-time performance